haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 Solving the bug by renaming the function, changing its meaning, then fixing the problem by adding a new concept or new step in an algorithm, leaves more options for the future and can keep the whole component consistent.

-> An organic process of growth and repair must create a gradual sequence of
-> changes, and these changes must be distributed evenly across every level of
-> scale.
-[In developing a college campus] there must be as much attention to
-> the repair of details—rooms, wings of buildings, windows, paths—as to the
-> creation of brand new buildings.
-Only then can an environment stay balanced
-> both as a whole, and in its parts, at every moment of its history.